 - Data Integration: Combining data from multiple sources into one view.

 - Data Processing: Analyzing the data to uncover patterns and trends.
+Analyzing payment metrics helps businesses understand transaction data and improve their strategies.

 - Reporting and Visualization: Presenting the findings in a way that’s easy to understand, often through dashboards and charts.